 Does anyone in your home suffer from allergies?
 A canister vacuum with HEPA allergen filtration is best for allergy sufferers.
 HEPA filtration traps particles down to 0.3 microns in size, keeping them from exiting via the vacuum's exhaust.
 That will leave behind less dust, debris and pet dander that can aggravate allergy symptoms.

 What's the layout of your home?
 Maneuverability is less of a concern if you have an open floor plan, so you could safely purchase a heavier or less maneuverable vacuum without a problem.
 But if you have a lot of tight spaces and hallways, maneuverability is key.
-Single-wheel canister vacuums like the Dyson models turn on a dime and can easily navigate nooks and crannies.
+Alternatively, if you need to haul the vacuum up the stairs, look for one that's lighter and well-balanced.

 Do you want bagged or bagless?
 Choosing between a bagged and bagless canister vacuum is really about personal preference.
 Bagged models have the ongoing cost of replacement bags, while bagless vacuums tend to have smaller dirt capacities and must be emptied more frequently, a process that can be messy.